-Adidas Dragon Ball z, one of the most talked about sneaker collabs in 2018.
+Adidas Dragon Ball z sneakers, They’re some of the most talked-about sneaker collabs in 2018.
 Since the beginning of the year, there was so much hype surrounding this collab, we actually thought they were gonna be the new Yeezys.
 Everyone in this industry thought so too.
-Until the first mockups of the shoes surfaced.
+Until the first mockups of the shoes appeared!

 Who did it better?

 The Adidas Dragon Ball Z collab wasnâ€™t to all sneakerheadsâ€™ liking.
 And the second sneakerheads took a look at the mockups, they said their opinion loud and clear.

 — foreverskydome (@foreverskydome) January 15, 2018

 And going as far as showing images of shoes, and boots that would’ve done the collab more justice.